Ersanio/snes-assembly-book/docs/collections/moves.md

 * When either the source or destination addresses cross a bank boundary, the high and low bytes reset to $0000, while the data bank remains unchanged.

 ## Easy notation
-Asar supports labels as parameters for LDA, so you can write block moves without having to calculate the source table size or address locations.
+Asar supports labels as parameters for LDA, LDX and LDY, so you can write block moves without having to calculate the source table size or address locations.
 The following examples allow for tables of all sizes, and assume the destination to be memory address $7FA000.

 An example for MVN:
 ```